Shippable/docs/sources/deploy/deploy-mvp-1.md

   - name: deploy_cluster    # resource friendly name
     type: cluster
-    integration: orchestration_service_integration  # replace with actual integration created in
+    integration: svc_integration  # replace with actual integration created in
     pointer:
       sourceName: "cluster_name" # name of the actual cluster in the orchestration service to which we are deploying
-      region: "orchestration_service_region" # region where cluster is located.
+      region: "svc_region" # region where cluster is located.
 This attribute is optional, depending on the orchestration service.
 ```

-####image
+- Image

 Next, we need an [image](/platform/workflow/resource/image/) resource.